 - Bond himself is the Bigger Fish in The Spy Who Loved Me (the original novel onlynote ) when, while checking into a hotel, he walks in on two small-time mobsters who are attempting to rape Viv Michel.

-- In Proven Guilty, Harry has just escaped from where Madrigal Raith and his lackey have been holding him hostage and they've started fighting...
-Only for the bad guys to end up running away as fast as possible when the book's actual Big Bad shows up.
+- In Proven Guilty, Harry has just escaped from where Madrigal Raith and his lackey have been holding him hostage and they've started fighting... only for the bad guys to end up running away as fast as possible when the book's actual Big Bad shows up.

 Once he tried to feed all the animals in all the world in one day, but when the food was ready an Animal came out of the deep sea and ate it up in three mouthfuls.
 Suleiman-bin-Daoud was very surprised and said, "O Animal, who are you?"
 And the Animal said, "O King, live for ever!
 I am the smallest of thirty thousand brothers, and our home is at the bottom of the sea.
 We heard that you were going to feed all the animals in all the world, and my brothers sent me to ask when dinner would be ready."

 - In Harry Potter and the Order of the Phoenix, Harry and Hermione are surrounded by an angry mob of centaurs.
 Just as the situation is looking rather grim, a giant shows up, scattering the herd and chasing them into the forest.
 Hermione, characteristically, is worried about the centaurs.
-It's worth noting that these centaurs, in turn, had gotten rid of Delores Umbridge, the Faux Affably Evil Defense Against the Dark Arts professor, and the centaurs were angry BECAUSE Hermione had manipulated them into getting rid of Umbridge.
+It's worth noting that these centaurs, in turn, had gotten rid of Dolores Umbridge, the Faux Affably Evil Defense Against the Dark Arts professor, and the centaurs were angry BECAUSE Hermione had manipulated them into getting rid of Umbridge.